 The other aspect of the Exodus that doesn’t combine was the notion of “fleeing the Egyptians” — or the persecution narrative.
 The Exodus is dated to around 1446 B.C., give or take a few years.
 The problem with the Exodus victimhood narrative is that the entire Levant and Judea had been already been conquered by Pharaoh Thutmose III.
 The Battle of Megiddo, a victory by Egyptian forces over Canaanites, was placed on April 16, 1457 B.C., according to the Middle Chronology.

-Besides the plethora of impossible, miraculous Exodus details — like the parting of a sea — is that when the Hebrews arrived in the Promised Land, they would have encountered a large Egyptian occupation army and presence.
+Besides the plethora of impossible, miraculous Exodus details — like the parting of a sea — is that when the Hebrews arrived in the Promised Land, they would have encountered an Egyptian occupation army and presence.
 Egypt ruled and militarily occupied the Levant (as shown on the map at left) until 1100 B.C.

 Egypt at that time suffered from a series of famines and pestilence that are mentioned in the Book of Exodus.
 But the reasons were overpopulation and lack of resources, not divine intervention and retribution only on Egyptians.
 All people were impacted, thus the need for conquering and resettling the Levant.

 So, in actuality, the Exodus was an organized colonization Lebenstrom operation in conjunction with the Egyptians.
 A real or figurative Moses and Pharaoh Thutmose III cut a win-win deal.
 This large-scale resettlement would have taken place in stages over several decades.
 Nor would the Judaic religion simply evolve in one day on a mountain top.
-It would have taken a few centuries after the resettlement process.
+It would have taken a few centuries after the Levant resettlement process.

 The Book of Exodus — even as fabricated and mean-spirited as it is — in passage 12:37-39 makes it quite clear that the Hebrew settlers were far from being “slaves,” they were well-provisioned, and they included mixed ancestry of “other peoples.”
 The Exodus passage couldn’t be more clear that this was an Egyptian settlement of the Egyptian-occupied Levant: